sgware/sabre/readme.md

 	describe how the action changes the state.
 Effects can be conditional.
 	- *Consenting Characters*: A list of zero, one, or many `character`s who must have a reason to take the action.
 No consenting characters means the author can take the action at any time.
-Characters cannot anticipate actons with no consenting characters.
+Characters cannot anticipate actions with no consenting characters.
 When there are two or more characters, each must have a reason, but they can have different reasons.
 	- *Observing Characters*: A function which defines a `boolean` expression for each `character`.
 If it is true in the state before the action occurs, the character will see the action occur and know about its effects.
-	Characters who do not observe the action will not update their beliefs (unless the action's effect has explcit belief updates for that character).
+	Characters who do not observe the action will not update their beliefs (unless the action's effect has explicit belief updates for that character).
 - *Triggers*: Events that must occur when their preconditions are met.
 A trigger defines a precondition and effect like an action.
 Triggers do not define consenting characters, because they must happen when they can.
 They do not